veselosky/django-commoncontent/README.md

   include "Read Next" or "Related" recirculation modules or a call to action.
 - `footer`: A block to contain your site's footer links and blanket copyright statements, elements common to every page.
 Override in your site's base template.
-- `bootstrap_js`: An HTML that by default loads the Bootstrap JS bundle.
+- `bootstrap_js`: Loads the Bootstrap JS bundle.
 Override if needed.
 - `extra_js`: A block just before the closing body tag.
 Use this to include deferred JavaScript or other elements you want loaded after the main page content.

 ### Block Templates

-Genericsite ships with several partial templates that can be included as the content of the base blocks to construct a page quickly from reusable modules.
+Common Content ships with several partial templates that can be included as the content of the base blocks to construct a page quickly from reusable modules.
+These can be loaded from the `commoncontent/blocks/` template directory.

+NOTE: Although the Common Content base template is an excellent starter, these block templates are very basic.
+This is an area for future expansion.
+For now, they are usable, but you probably will want to build your own.

-TODO: Document available block templates.
+The available block templates are:

+- `article_list_album.html`: Displays Articles' image, title, and description as an array of cards.
+Useful for Section pages and home pages.
+- `article_list_blog.html`: Displays Articles' title and excerpt in a news feed style, like an old-school blog home page.
+- `article_text.html`: Displays the title, featured image, and full text of an Article.
+  Used on the Article detail page.
+- `author_list_album.html`: Displays a profile image and short bio for each author.
+Used on the Author list page.
+- `author_profile.html`: Displays the author profile photo and full bio.
+Used on the Author detail page.
+- `empty.html`: An empty template to leave a block empty.
+- `footer_simple.html`: A very simple footer.
+- `header_simple.html`: A very simple header.

 ### Site Vars